Do you have trouble forgiving certain situations, circumstances and actions that have happened in the past?

-You think it’s because of what happened to “me” was so detrimental that “I will never be able to let go it.”
+You think it’s because of what happened to “me” was so detrimental that “I will never be able to let it go.”

-The truth is that your trying to let go of something that is impossible to let go off by thinking about it.
+The truth is that you are trying to let go of something that is impossible to let go of by thinking about it.

 This is why it is not what happened to you that you want to let go of, but to let go of what continues to keep the past alive.

-It is only in the mind that you see the past, after all is only the mind that creates the past.
+It is only in the mind that you see the past; after all it is only the mind that creates the past.

-The sticky situation and why there is such a fine line to distinguish the situations that harmed you which continues to linger, and the ones that harmed you but taught you the lesson you needed to know.
+The sticky situation is that there is such a fine line to distinguish between the situations that harmed you, which continues to linger, and the ones that harmed you, but taught you the lessons you needed to know.

 Memory is one half of what keeps us alive on this planet.

-However, what most people don’t realize is that you need little memory than you think.
+However, what most people don’t realize is that you need less memory than you think.

 A great deal of memory is not needed; it is because we think that in order to survive we need to hold onto as much of the past as we can.